mardambey/mypipe/README.md

 The above will only process events originating from the database named "mypipe" and the table named "user".

+# Error Handling
+If the default configuration based error handler is used:

+    mypipe.error-handler { default { class = "mypipe.mysql.ConfigBasedErrorHandler" } }

+then user can decide to abort and stop processing using the following flags:

+* `quit-on-event-handler-failure`: an event handler failed (commit)
+* `quit-on-event-decode-failure`: mypipe could not decode the event
+* `quit-on-listener-failure`: a specified listener could not process the event
+* `quit-on-empty-mutation-commit-failure`: quit upon encountering an empty transaction

+Errors are handled as such:

+* The first handler deals with event decoding errors (ie: mypipe can not determine the event type and decode it).
+* The second layer of error handlers deals with specific event errors, for example: mutation, alter, table map, commit.
+* The third and final layer is the global error handler.

+Error handler invocation:

+* If the first layer or second layer are invoked and they return true, the next event will be consumed and the global error handler is not called.
+* If the first layer or second layer are invoked and they return false, then the third layer (global error handler) is invoked, otherwise, processing of the next event continues

+A custom error handler can also be provided if available in the classpath.

+# Event Filtering
+If not all events are to be processed, they can be filtered by setting `include-event-condition`.
+This allows for controlling what dbs and tables will be consumed.
+Effectively, this is treated as Scala code and is compiled at runtime.
+Setting this value to blank ignores it.
+Example:

+    include-event-condition = """ db == "mypipe" && table =="user" """

+The above will only process events originating from the database named "mypipe" and the table named "user".

 # Tests
 In order to run the tests you need to configure `test.conf` with proper MySQL values.
 You should also make sure there you have a database called `mypipe` with